 Caffeine is a known diuretic.
 Post-operatively maintaining proper hydration is essential to good health.
 Caffeine will need to be avoided.
 Artificial and natural sweeteners are known to increase cravings and cause hunger in-between meals.
 Consume these additives in moderation and dilute pre-mixed drinks, or flavored water.

 Drinks containing alcohol are often carbonated and always high in sugar.
 They are of no nutritional value.
 The absorption of alcohol significantly changes after surgery.
 It is absorbed faster and intoxication occurs sooner.
-If you do drink alcohol after weight loss surgery, keep in mind that you will reach the legal limit of blood alcohol levels much sooner than you did in the past.
+If you do drink alcohol after bariatric surgery, keep in mind that you will reach the legal limit of blood alcohol levels much sooner than you did in the past.
 The surgeons at RMAP suggest that patients refrain from drinking alcohol.
-Talk to your surgeon about safe ways to consume alcohol.
+Talk to your surgeon/provider about safe ways to consume alcohol.

-After weight loss surgery, you are given dietary and fitness guidelines that you must implement and follow for the rest of your life.
+After bariatric surgery, you are given dietary and fitness guidelines that you must implement and follow for the rest of your life.
 Your dietary instructions will be to consume 70% protein and 30% vegetables while avoiding additional carbohydrates (bread, rice, pasta).
 Diet and fitness will be essential to long-term success.

 Support Groups and Classes

-Attending support groups and classes are a great way to interact with others who have undergone weight loss surgery.
+Attending support groups and classes are a great way to interact with others who have undergone bariatric surgery.
 Support groups and classes provide interaction and support with other patients.
 In these meetings, the sharing of personal experiences helps provide support both emotionally and physically.
 Support group and education will help you ensure your long-term success.

-The surgeons are RMAP require that all patients invest real dollars into an educational program.
+The surgeons at RMAP require that all patients invest real dollars into an educational program.
 Utilize your program, websites, classes, and support groups to continually assist and remind you of the lifestyle of health that is essential for your success.

 The surgeons and staff at RMAP will help you to be a long-term success, but the ultimate decision is yours and yours alone to make.
 The decision to undergo the life changing surgery should never be taken lightly.
 Begin your preparation both mentally and physically now!
 This will minimize your risks and improve your long-term success.